HOW IS THE RIGRUN® 6-WEEK COMPETITION STRUCTURED?

 Each competing installation is limited to the use of one treadmill, one cross-trainer, one bike and one rowing machine for the duration of the competition.
 This means that installations with smaller gyms are not at an unfair disadvantage to larger assets with more than four pieces of cardiovascular machinery.

 There is a handicap system to make it fairer for assets with small to medium sized POBs to compete fairly against larger sized POBs.
-Shortly before the start of the RigRun competition, the onboard medic will be required to submit a POB list so that RigRun can determine the size of your current POB.
+Shortly before the start of the RigRun competition, the onboard medic will be required to submit the size of your current POB.
 If your installation has a POB of less than 30, each point you score is tripled to 3-points.
 For installations with a POB of less than 65 – each point you score is doubled to 2-points.
 The handicap system operates through both the 4-week group stages and 2-week final stages.

 HOW DO I WIN RIGRUN PRIZES?